Azure/ResourceModules/modules/network/network-manager/security-admin-configuration/README.md

   ]
   ```

+### Parameter: `name`

+The name of the security admin configuration.

+- Required: Yes
+- Type: string

+### Parameter: `networkManagerName`

+The name of the parent network manager.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `description`

 A description of the security admin configuration.

 - Required: No
 - Type: string
 - Default: `''`